CamunasLab/website/content/authors/kajsa/_index.md

 ---
 # Display name
-title: Alana Mullins
+title: Kajsa Hallin

 # Full Name (for SEO)
-first_name: Alana
+first_name: Kajsa
-last_name: Mullins
+last_name: Hallin
-order_pos: 5
+order_pos: 10

 # Username (this should match the folder name)
 authors:
  - researchers

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Postdoctoral Researcher
+role: Research Assistant

 # Organizations/Affiliations
 organizations: